A unique multi award winning historic food range consisting of an Old English Ale-Gar, a Roman Vinegar and an Ancient Greek Vinegar.

 The Roman Vinaigre™

-My research and influences for the Roman Vinaigre has derived from three of Ancient Rome’s greatest gastronomes, all named Apicious, and lived during the rise of Julius and Augustus Caesar, Emperors Tiberius and Trajan.
+Alan Coxon’s research and influences for the Roman Vinaigre is derived from three of Ancient Rome’s greatest gastronomes, all named Apicious, who lived during the rise of Julius and Augustus Caesar, Emperors Tiberius and Trajan.
 Needless to say, by the end of the first century AD the name Apicious had become a symbol of wealth and all of the good things in life.
 This Roman Vinaigre was made using quality wine, brewed naturally and then infused with some of Ancient Rome’s favourite spices.
-Look out for warming flavours such as cinnamon, hints of camomile and a touch of peppercorn, sweetened by one of the oldest sugars known to man, honey – a favourite and much used ingredient in the Roman period.
+Look out for warming flavours such as cinnamon, hints of chamomile and a touch of peppercorn, sweetened by one of the oldest sugars known to man, honey – a favourite and much used ingredient in the Roman period.

-Please visit my website to discover more of the culinary history behind these products, how you might want to use them and to purchase from my online store.
+Visit foodbyalancoxon.com to discover more of the culinary history behind these products, how you might want to use them and to purchase from the online store.

 Alan is also available for cookery shows and demonstrations.

 AFT Approved Products